Skip to Main Content

 What permits are required for location filming in New Zealand?

-DOC permits are required for commercial filming in all national parks and conservation land.
-Tongariro has Māori cultural protocols that must be observed.
-Some areas require iwi consultation.
+DOC permits are needed for commercial filming in all national parks and conservation land.
+Tongariro has M\u0101ori cultural protocols that must be observed.
+Some areas need iwi consultation.
 Drone operations need CAA Part 102 certification for commercial use.
-Regional film offices facilitate local council permits.
-The NZFC can assist with overall coordination for qualifying productions.
+Regional film offices help local council permits.
+The NZFC can help with overall planning for qualifying shoots.

 How much do filming locations cost in New Zealand?